ibartomeus/LearnR/Roptimization/Mixed_models.md

 `m$coefficients`

-fixed and random factors, so we can see the random intercepts (and slopes) as well as
+fixed and random factors, so we can see the random intercepts (and slopes) as well as `intervals(m)`

-`intervals(m)`
+note: Makes no sense to use random effects with few factors!

 To compare models in nlme
 ============================